 Funding may not be used to pay for business services (i.e., legal, accounting, etc.), to purchase electronic equipment or to pay third party service providers.
 The I-corps Site selection team will work with participants to identify appropriate uses of program funding.

 - Receive designation as an NSF-funded project, leading to further opportunities for training and funding though the NSF’s National I-Corps team program ($50,000 grant).
-Non-university-based teams will need to include at least one team member based at a university for grant administration purposes.

 - Instruction and entrepreneurial education delivered by world-class faculty and staff from the Missouri S&T College of Engineering and the Department of Economics and our other partner institutions.